cap-js/attachments/README.md

 ### Shared Object Store Instance

-If you prefer a shared object store instance across tenants, you can configure it by updating the package.json as follows:
+For a shared object store instance across multiple tenants, also include `@cap-js/attachments` in both the application-level and the mtx/sidecar package.json files.
+To configure a shared object store instance, modify both the package.json files as follows:

 ```json
 "cds": {